 Jerome, Arizona, is located in Yavapai County’s Black Hills.
-It was founded on the distinct Cleopatra Hill overlooking the Verde Valley and is indicative of a 19th Century industrial town.
+It was founded on the distinct Cleopatra Hill overlooking the Verde Valley and indicates a 19th-century industrial town.

 In the 1870s, copper ore deposits were discovered.
 The nearby railroad spur facilitated the success of the mining boom.
 But the community peaked in the early 20th Century.
-And by World War II, the copper mines were nearly depleted.
+By World War II, the copper mines were nearly depleted.
 The last of the mines were closed in 1953.

 The Jerome Historic District, including the entire town, was listed as a National Historic Landmark District.
 The historic district encompasses most of the built area within the town’s municipal limits, mining resources, and the Douglas Mansion.
 The 20th-century mining town has not changed, with houses, businesses, and even the late 19th-century copper smelter still perched on the steeply sloped mountainside’s snake-back roads.

 Walking up and down the town’s steep hills is an excellent way to drink in the scenery and the town’s history.
 But another way to explore the city is through a 4.5-hour tour – the Historic Tour of Jerome.

 If you are searching for a highly-rated room with an incredible atmosphere in the center of town, check out The Clinkscale, a mining-era hotel, restaurant, and bar.
 This 1880s hotel is within walking distance of most shops and tour meeting places.